Russian Settlement, Utah

 no name."
-The settlement, which lasted from about 1914–1917, was formed by a group of Molokan Spiritual Christians from Russia of mixed faiths and ethnicities.
+The settlement, which lasted about 1914–1917, was formed by a group of Molokan Spiritual Christians from Russia of mixed faiths and ethnicities.
 The colony failed quickly because the company who sold them the land exaggerated its quality and never provided promised facilities to make the land livable.
 The most noticeable remnant of Russian Settlement is a cemetery with two graves.

 History

 Between 1910 and 1914, the Salt Lake City-based Pacific Land and Water Company acquired about 180000 acre (280 sq.mi.) of property in Box Elder County to resell.
 This land consisted of former railroad land, the property of another company absorbed by Pacific Land and Water, and tracts purchased from ranchers.
 Pacific Land and Water misrepresented this arid land in advertising, describing it as "amongst the richest in the state of Utah" that "only awaits the plow to yield up its vast treasures."
 Advertising described the local climate as "energizing," and it was claimed that the heavy growth of sagebrush indicated that the land was fertile for farming.
 Land was sold for US$17.50 per acre, financed at 7 percent interest, with 20 percent down and the remainder paid annually over five years.

 In March 1914, a group of 20 Spiritual Christian men from Russia purchased 4 mi2 of land.
 These Spiritual Christians were Protestant-like Christians, mostly pryguny (Jumpers, Leapers).
 They had been living in Los Angeles, California for about a decade, and the older members of the group were becoming concerned about the effects of American urban culture on their youth, and feared that their tradition of arranged marriages was being threatened.
 They fled during a series of "bride-selling" cases held in Los Angeles Superior Court.
 The immigrants wanted to raise their children in a rural area immersed in their own language, culture, and traditions.
 The families, totaling approximately 100 to 125 people, traveled by train from Los Angeles to Kelton, Utah.
 A Pacific Land and Water employee brought them by wagon from Kelton to their new town site in April 1914.